 Another example of similar words in a sentence.
 This time the thing went further and used 2 puns in just one.

-If you write without kanji, or if you mention this question in a conversation, the person can understand: パンツ食ったことある? that means have you ever eaten panties?
+If you write without kanji, or in the case of mentioning this question in a conversation, the person might understand: パンツ食ったことある? which means have you ever eaten panties?

 Other puns involving Japanese